niravShenoy/semi-supervised-learning/Task1_pseudoLabeling/README.md

     - This could be a case of vanishing gradients

     Scheduler
-        - We eventually decided on an initial learning rate of 0.1 used alongside a step LR scheduler of 0.5 every 25 epochs
+        - We eventually decided on an initial learning rate of 0.1 used alongside a step LR scheduler of 0.2 with a Plateau Scheduler with a patience of 7 epochs
         - This led to a massive jump in test accuracy in the case of CIFAR-10 (4000) and CIFAR-100 (10000)
         - A similar jump was not noticed for CIFAR-10(250) and CIFAR-100 (2500)